-The Garden of Remembrance, located in front of the Michaelian Office Building at 148 Martine Avenue in White Plains, was created by the Holocaust and Human Rights Education Center, formerly known as both the Westchester Holocaust Education Center and the Westchester Holocaust Commission, to honor the memories of the millions of men, women and children destroyed in the Holocaust and to pay tribute to the brave people of all faiths who risked their lives to save others.
+The Garden of Remembrance, located in front of the Michaelian Office Building at 148 Martine Avenue in White Plains was created by the Holocaust and Human Rights Education Center, formerly known as both the Westchester Holocaust Education Center and the Westchester Holocaust Commission.
+This memorial was established to honor the memories of the millions of men, women and children persecuted during the Holocaust and to pay tribute to the brave people of all faiths who risked their lives to save others.

 The posts supporting the Gates look blown by the wind.
 They evoke the memories of the flames or chimneys of the crematoria.
 To some, they will resemble the Hebrew letter Vov, which represents the number six, for the six days of creation, or the six million Jewish victims.
 The Gates themselves may symbolize the bars of a prison or the entrances to concentration camps.

 There are five plaques on the Gates which depict images meaning Zachor or Remember, torn fabric bearing a prisoner's number; barbed wire representing concentration camps; the Bible in flames commemorating Kristallnacht, when the Holocaust began; and the broken tablets of the Ten Commandments.